-James Henshaw is an Olivier nominated Opera, Choral and Orchestral Conductor based in London.
+James Henshaw is an Olivier nominated Opera, Choral and Orchestral Conductor based in Berlin where he enjoys a varied life as both coach and freelance conductor.
 He joined English National Opera in August 2015 and became ENO’s youngest ever Chorus Master in August 2016.
-He will leave to pursue a freelance career as a conductor in December 2019.
 During his tenure the Chorus won a 2016 Olivier Award for ‘Outstanding Achievement in Opera’ and ‘Best Chorus’ at the International Opera Awards.

 During James’s time at ENO he made his London Coliseum debut as 2nd conductor in Birtwistle’s Mask of Orpheus for which he received his Olivier award nomination.
 He conducted the UK premier of Jonathan Dove’s The Day After named by the Guardian as one of Classical music’s top 10 best things in 2017, Britten’s Paul Bunyan at Alexandra Palace and was due to conduct the final three performances of a new production of The Marriage of Figaro in April 2020 until the run of performances was cut short by the Covid-19 crisis.

 James runs his own orchestra, The Outcry Ensemble, based in West London at St John’s Church Notting Hill.
 The Orchestra performs new music in each one of its concerts and has performed works by Kate Whitley, Joel Rust, Laurence Osborn, Josephine Stephenson and Freya Whaley-Cohen.
 They have recently completed a Beethoven Symphony Cycle.
 See www.beethoven251.com for more details